 The neck has a thick grip typical of the 50's, but it's not hard to play, and the more you play it, the more comfortable it becomes in your hand.
 The expressive reproducibility of the PAF is also evident in this guitar, and with the amp in natural drive, the guitar breathes vividly from delicate clean to loud tones with a single touch of the fingertips.
 When used with the volume and tone controls, you will be able to make full use of the rainbow of sounds without any more gimmicks.

-The most obvious way to describe it is that it sounds almost like an acoustic guitar, which explains why the 1958 FLYING V and Korina wood were used.
-The symmetrical V-shape is said to be prone to high-frequency loss, but the solid response of this magnificent wood makes it sound very bright and taut.
+The most obvious way to describe it is that it sounds almost like an acoustic guitar, which explains why the 1958 FLYING V and Corinna wood were used.
+The symmetrical V-shape is generally said to be prone to high-frequency loss, but the solid response of this magnificent wood makes it sound very bright and taut.

 The bass is tight and even ferocious, the middle range is juicy and rich in overtones, and the treble is transparent and well-balanced, with almost none of the sweetness (which is also attractive) found in V guitars from the 1970s onward.
 It is so sharp that it is almost like a Telecaster in electric guitars, and it has a sharpness that would look great with a country touch.